tyson-nw/SRD/SRD.md

 ## Stats
-When creating a character distribute the following array +2, +2, +1, +1, 0, - 1 to each stat.
+When creating a character, distribute the following array +2, +2, +1, +1, 0, -1 to each stat.
 Once you have assigned the Stats increase one by +1.

 ### Strength
 This is the measure of brute strength that a creature has.
 It is used for striking, lifting, jumping, and other feats of physical exertion.
 If a character makes an unarmed strike they do damage equal to their Strength bonus dealing a minimum of 1 damage.